Your Guide to Shareholder Agreements in Singapore

 Limitations of Having Shareholder Agreements

-In contrast to the company constitution which binds all the shareholders of the company, a shareholder agreement only binds the contracting parties.
-New shareholders will have to sign the shareholder agreement to be bound by its terms.
+New shareholders will have to also sign the shareholder agreement in order to be bound by its terms.

 What Terms Should a Shareholder Agreement Contain?